mentalfaculty/LLVS/README.md

 The third version is based on the second one.
 There are two changes: it updates the value for "ABCDEF" with new data, and removes the value for "CDEFGH".

-If we now attempted to fetch the value with identifier "CDEFGH" at the third version, we would get `nil`; however. the value would still exist if we fetched the second version.
+If we now attempted to fetch the value with identifier "CDEFGH" at the third version, we would get `nil`; however the value would still exist if we fetched the second version.

 ### Branching